jjyr/godwoken-original/README.md

 An experimental optimistic rollup implementation, to provide a generalized account-based programming layer upon Nervos CKB.

+This [design documentation](https://github.com/jjyr/godwoken/blob/master/docs/design.md) explains the design from a high-level overview.

 This project is still WIP.

 ## Details